 Capture: Fetch Tasks From Todoist

-This is very useful for capturing tasks on the go with your phone, and then adding them to Obsidian when you get back to your computer.
+You end up with one QuickAdd command that pulls tasks from your Todoist account into a note in your vault.
+This is useful for capturing tasks on the go with your phone, then adding them to Obsidian when you get back to your computer.

 Personally, I just let QuickAdd ask me which one to execute.